-In the winter of 2003, a group of concerned farmers and others met and decided to work towards the acquisition and development of a centrally located agricultural resource center.
+In the winter of 2003, a group of concerned farmers and others met and decided to work towards the acquisition and development of a centrally-located Agricultural Resource Center.
 It was envisioned as a facility that could provide a variety of services that the agricultural community needs to remain viable in Baltimore County.
-In 2004, the Maryland Agricultural Resource Council, Incorporated was formed as a private non-profit 501(c)3 organization.
-The group's efforts centered on the identification of a property situated in a central north county location that would be convenient to the general public and large enough to provide a variety of agriculturally related services.
+In 2004, the Maryland Agricultural Resource Council, Inc was formed as a private non-profit 501(c)3 organization.
+The group's efforts centered on the identification of a property situated in a central north County location that would be convenient to the general public and large enough to provide a variety of agriculturally related services.
 With the County's development of the site, the group is now focused on the development and implementation of programs as well as promotion of agricultural resources.

 Facilities and Activities

 The Center architecturally reflects Baltimore County's traditional farmstead, but with up-to-date facilities to support a variety of activities.
 Now that the core facilities are in place to support the agricultural services, supplemental facilities are planned.
 Baltimore County has completed a Site Plan (PDF) for the Baltimore County Center for Maryland Agriculture and Farm Park.
 A copy of the full Master Plan (PDF) report for the development of the site is also available for download.

 - Farm Life—The property will be designed to function as a farmstead.
 As such, there will be barns, livestock stalls and pastures, crop operations, a farm manager's house and a farm life demonstration area.

 - Education—The Center provides hands-on learning about agricultural practices, as well as educating the public on the importance and economic benefits of local food production, and other agricultural activities.